Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Blink.rst

 ----------------------------------------------------------------
 First, enter this command into the Terminal one line at a time.
 Then observe the results it brings on your project, and learn about the code in detail.

-If you want to execute it with editor, please refer to section Code Editor<> to configure.
+If you want to execute it with editor, please refer to section :ref:`Code Editor <fnk0066/codes/c-lang/blink:other code editors (optional)>` to configure.

 .. hint::

     :red:`If you have any concerns, please contact us via:` support@freenove.com

 It is recommended that to execute the code via command line.